On phase change and latent heat models in metal additive manufacturing process simulation: General thermal model

-So far we have not addressed one crucial aspect of the specific thermal problem: the phase change, first from powder to liquid and eventually to solid phase.
-The general mathematical basis for phase change is briefly reviewed here.
-Suppose a domain contains both solid and liquid phase separated by the interface $\Gamma_m$ which is defined by temperature $T$ being at melting temperature $T = T_m$.
-At any point on the interface the so-called Stefan-Neumann equation has to hold:
+So far we have not addressed the (crucial) phase change problem (i.e. melting and solidification), first from powder to molten and eventually from molten to solid phase.
+Consider a domain containing both solid and liquid phase separated by an interface $\Gamma_m$, which is defined by the isotherm $T = T_m$.
+Based on an energy balance at the interface, the following so-called Stefan-Neumann equation has to hold:

-where $\vec{n}_{sl}$ is the interface normal vector, $H_m$ the latent heat of melting and subscripts $(\cdot)_s$ and $(\cdot)_l$ denote quantities evaluated in solid or liquid phase, respectively.
-The absorbed or released heat flux $\Delta q_m$ is proportional to the velocity $\vec{v}_{sl}$ of the evolving interface.
-Equation~\eqref{eq:mm_stefan_neumann_equation} makes it clear that the temperature gradients and heat fluxes are in general discontinuous at the phase interface.
+where $\vec{n}_{sl}$ is the interface normal vector, $h_m$ the (volume-specific) latent heat of melting and the subscripts $(\cdot)_s$ and $(\cdot)_l$ denote quantities evaluated in the solid or liquid phase, respectively.
+The absorbed or released heat flux $\Delta q_m$ is proportional to the velocity $\vec{v}_{sl}$ of the evolving interface, in general leading to discontinuous heat fluxes across the phase interface.
+The free boundary condition~\eqref{eq:mm_stefan_neumann_equation} is especially suitable for sharp interface models in Eulerian description when combined with explicit interface tracking schemes, e.g.~via level set functions~\cite{Zhang2018a}, whose temporal evolution is defined by $\vec{v}_{sl}$.
+In this work, as typical for macroscale PBFAM models, the thermal problem is described in a Lagrangian manner in combination with a diffuse interface model, i.e. it is assumed that phase change takes place across an extended interface volume of finite thickness.
+Within this volume, the temperature is constrained until the melting enthalpy $h_m$ has been absorbed or released:

-Equation \eqref{eq:mm_stefan_neumann_equation} takes the form of a free boundary condition.
-An alternative formulation is obtained by multiplying it with a differential surface element $\dd \Gamma$, which yields

-Equation \eqref{eq:mm_stefan_condition_volume} states that the absorbed or released differential heat $\Delta q_m \dd\Gamma$ is proportional to the volume change of either phase with a proportionality factor equal to the latent heat $H_m$.
-This formulation will prove to be useful since it is phrased in terms of volumes and not on the phase change interface.

-The introduced Stefan-Neumann equation is formulated for elementally pure materials where phase change takes place at a fixed melting temperature.
-The temperature of a point on the interface will change only after all latent heat has been absorbed or freed.
-We will refer to this as isothermal phase change.
-For alloys, phase change typically happens in a rather narrow temperature interval between solidus temperature $T_s$ and liquidus temperature $T_l$.
-In this case temperature gradually changes from $T_s$ to $T_l$, reaching liquidus (solidus) temperature when all latent heat has been absorbed (released).
-We will refer to this as mushy phase change.

-In this contribution the phase interface is implicitly defined by isotherms, a common choice in the context of PBFAM process simulation.
-Depending on the type of phase change (isothermal or mushy) one might take the isotherm at melting temperature or both isotherms at solidus and lquidus temperature to represent the phase interface.
-Other approaches include explicit interface tracking e.g.~with level set schemes and discrete solution spaces provided by enriched or extended finite element approaches.
-Instead of a sharp boundary the interface can also be tracked by means of an explicit phase variable that changes over an interface of finite thickness~\cite{Meier2017}.